 Consolidation of these SPEs results in the securitization transactions being accounted for as on-balance sheet secured financings.
-The securitized retail loans and operating leases remain on the consolidated balance sheet of the Company along with the notes issued by the SPEs.
-The notes are secured solely by the assets of the SPEs and not by any other assets of the Company.
-The assets of the SPEs are the only source of funds for repayment on the notes.
-Restricted cash accounts held by the SPEs can only be used to support payments on the notes.
+The securitized retail loans and operating leases remain on the consolidated balance sheet of the Company along with the secured debt issued by the SPEs.
+The secured debt is secured solely by the assets of the SPEs and not by any other assets of the Company.
+The assets of the SPEs are the only source of funds for repayment on the secured debt.
+Restricted cash accounts held by the SPEs can only be used to support payments on the secured debt.
 The restricted cash accounts are included in the Company's consolidated balance sheet in other assets.
 The Company recognizes revenue from retail loans and operating leases and provisions for credit losses and uncollectible operating leases on the securitized assets and interest expense on the related secured debt.